-3.2 Benchmark model of the market
+3.1 Benchmark model

+There are high-wage and low-wage countries.
 A single high-wage country introduces the proposed market for WPs, with citizens from some or all low-wage countries being eligible to purchase the WPs.
 The market is in equilibrium when aggregate supply balances aggregate demand over some period of time, which we call the market-clearing period.
 The equilibrium price is taken to hold within that period of time, recognizing that the market need not clear at each instant within the period.